top of page

 Q5

-The lifespan of window tinting depends on factors such as the quality of the film, installation technique, and environmental conditions.
-High-quality tint applied by a professional can last upwards of 5 to 10 years or more with proper care.
+The lifespan of window tint depends on factors such as the quality of the film, installation technique, and environmental conditions.
+High-quality tint applied by a professional (like us 😉) can last upwards of 5 to 10 years or more with proper care.

 Q6

-Yes, window tinting can be removed using specialized tools and techniques.
+Yes, window tint can be removed using specialized tools and techniques.
 It's essential to have tint professionally removed to avoid damaging the glass or leaving behind adhesive residue.

 Q7

-Properly installed window tinting should not significantly impair visibility at night.
+Properly installed window tint should not significantly impair visibility at night.
 However, excessively dark tint or poor-quality installation can reduce visibility, especially in low-light conditions.

 Q8